faculty & staff

 Primary Coordinator and Guide

 Eniola, a native of Wisconsin, she holds a degree in Primary Montessori Education (AMI).
-She has over twenty-four years of experience in Montessori schools as a Montessori parent, assistant, teacher, and administrator.
+She has over twenty-five years of experience in Montessori schools as a Montessori parent, assistant, teacher, and administrator.
 Eniola is an independent student of traditional Afrikan societies, studying their survival throughout the Diaspora.
 Her studies have led her to travel throughout Brazil and southern Africa.
-She has an interest in the arts, and shares her special talent in music with the children.
+She has an interest in the arts and shares her special talent in music with the children.

 Clarissa began her Montessori experience at Montessori In Town in 2008.
 Having earned her degree in Early Childhood Education from Georgia State University, she chose to forgo opportunities within the traditional education system in order to pursue her interest in Montessori education.